-Players in Pennsylvania who download the software will have an opportunity to compete online for WSOP gold bracelets in 2022 as well.
-The room has recently revealed its live and online bracelet schedule, and PA players will have eight shots at WSOP gold.
+Players in Pennsylvania who downloaded the software had the opportunity to compete online for WSOP gold bracelets in 2022 as well, giving PA players eight shots at WSOP gold.

-All online bracelet events take place on Sundays, starting on June 5.
-Buy-ins range from $400 to $1000.
-The $400 Ultra Deep Stack event on June 12 is the cheapest one announced thus far.
+All online bracelet events took place on Sundays, starting on June 5.
+Buy-ins ranged from $400 to $1000.
+The $400 Ultra Deep Stack event on June 12 was the cheapest one in the series.